 JTS offers high level, academically rooted adult learning programs with our outstanding faculty on our 3080 Broadway campus.
 Major offerings include:

 - Context: a two-year intensive study experience covering the sweep of Jewish history and civilization and the major texts of the Biblical, Rabbinic, Medieval, and Modern periods.
-A new two-year cohort began in September 2014.
+A new two-year cohort will begin in September 2016.

 - Summer Learning Conferences: short, intensive learning programs for targeted audiences, including Jewish professionals.
 For example, the NAASE Week of Study, for executive directors of Conservative synagogues, will convene for the 25th time in June 2015.